ChatScript/ChatScript/WIKI/Practicum-Concepts-and-meaning.md

 of canonical values around pronouns because maybe what you really wanted was `'I`' to be matched.
 Still, if you changed the pattern to `'I` and if your input was "The child is mine because I raised it", again you will still match 'I' from later in the sentence and skip past `child`.
 It behooves you to put the least frequently used words first in your list, to improve the odds of a valid match.
-Or replace those words with a concept set actual reference. particularly if your pseudo concept is used in multiple rules.
+Or replace those words with a concept set actual reference, particularly if your pseudo concept is used in multiple rules.
 In particular if you use a concept instead of a pseudo concept, you only have to edit one place when you want to alter it.
 If you did it in each pattern, you have to remember to edit all of them, and likely they will start getting out of sync with each other.